nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Super Session 1.md

 	- So, our world grew
 	- ![[Screenshot 2022-06-17 at 04.01.20.png|700]]
 - So we encountered something, thought about it & then expressed ourselves.
-	- But we cannot stop everytime to think about every little thing, so we developed **habits**, intuition
+	- But we cannot stop everytime to think about every little thing, so we developed **habits**, intuition.
+	- But good habits can go bad, if we are not acting intuitively, instinctivally but reactively, then this world of ours shrinks